Lords of the Day

-In Aztec mythology the Lords of the Day (Tonalteuctin) are a set of thirteen gods who ruled over a particular day corresponding to one of the thirteen heavens.
-They were cyclical, so that the same god ruled every thirteen days.
+In Aztec mythology the Lords of the Day (Tonalteuctin) are a set of thirteen gods who ruled over a particular number, from one to thirteen.
+When combined with one of twenty day signs related to natural phenomena, those numbers give the names of the 260 days in the sacred calendar or tonalpohualli, from 1-Dog through 13-Water.
+They were cyclical, so that the same god ruled over the fate of the day with their number every thirteen days.

+According to the 16th-century French manuscript Histoyre du Mechique, each of these gods also corresponded to one of the thirteen heavens.
 In the Aztec calendar, the lords of the day are: